dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 (SO: special orthogonal group).
 It is typically represented by 3D rotation matrices [7]_.
 The minimum number of components that are required to describe any rotation from :math:`SO(3)` is 3.
 However, there is no representation that is non-redundant, continuous, and free of singularities.
-We will now take a closer look at competing representations of rotations and the orientations they can describe.

 Here is an overview of the representations and the conversions between them that are available in pytransform3d.